ascholerChemeketa/cs160Reader/_sources/ComputingFields/ComputerEngineering.rst

 **Education:**

 * To work in this field you need a Bachelor's degree in Computer Engineering.
 At some schools, instead of a separate Computer Engineering degree, students specialize in that field while earning a degree in Electrical Engineering.
-* At Chemeketa, `Mark Miller <http://www.chemeketa.edu/programs/drafting/documents/TransferEngineering.pdf>`__ in the Engineering department offers two-year sequences designed to help students transfer to 4-year engineering programs.
+* At Chemeketa, the `Engineering department<https://www.chemeketa.edu/programs-classes/program-finder/engineering/>`__ offers two-year sequences designed to help students transfer to 4-year engineering programs.

 .. quick_attribution:: ACM